Designing a Personalization-First Fashion Experience for Rental Subscription Platfrom

 A stylist consultation early in onboarding proved most effective, helping interpret ambiguous preferences, validate early signals, and establish trust before automation scaled.
 This intervention improved recommendation quality while reinforcing user confidence at a critical first-touch moment.

 Stylist consultation used to interpret edge cases and validate early preference signals.
-Professional judgment helped resolve ambiguity before automated recommendations scaled.
+Professional judgment helped resolve ambiguity before system recommendations scaled.

 Operational tagging interface where stylists translated validated profile preferences into structured signals, reinforcing recommendation accuracy over time.